 Shareholders' Equity: SpartanNash's restated articles of incorporation provide that the board of directors may at any time, and from time to time, provide for the issuance of up to 10 million shares of preferred stock in one or more series, each with such designations as determined by the board of directors.
-At December 28, 2013 and March 30, 2013, there were no shares of preferred stock outstanding.
+At January 3, 2015 and December 28, 2013, there were no shares of preferred stock outstanding.

 Advertising Costs: SpartanNash's advertising costs are expensed as incurred and are included in selling, general and administrative expenses.
-Advertising expenses were \$15.3 million, \$13.6 million and \$14.5 million in the 39 week period ended December 28, 2013 and the fiscal years ended March 30, 2013 and March 31, 2012, respectively.
+Advertising expenses were \$41.1 million, \$15.3 million and \$13.6 million in fiscal year ended January 3, 2015, the 39 week period ended December 28, 2013 and fiscal year ended March 30, 2013, respectively.

-Accumulated Other Comprehensive Income: We report comprehensive income (loss) that includes our net income (loss) and other comprehensive income (loss).
+Accumulated Other Comprehensive Income (Loss): We report comprehensive income (loss) that includes our net income (loss) and other comprehensive income (loss).
 Other comprehensive income (loss) refers to revenues, expenses, gains and losses that are not included in net earnings such as minimum pension and other post retirement liabilities adjustments and unrealized gains or losses on hedging instruments, but rather are recorded directly in the Consolidated Statements of Shareholders' Equity.
 These amounts are also presented in our Consolidated Statements of Comprehensive Income (Loss).
-As of December 28, 2013 and March 30, 2013, the accumulated other comprehensive loss consisted of the pension and postretirement liability.
+As of January 3, 2015 and December 28, 2013, the accumulated other comprehensive loss consisted of the pension and postretirement liability.

-Recently Adopted Accounting Standards
+Recently Issued Accounting Standards